Hygienic Laboratory Influenza Surveillance Testing2019-2020 Testing Guidance

 - Bronchoalveolar lavage (BAL)

-If a patient with pneumonia or other secondary infections is not intubated or undergoing bronchoscopy, then a nasopharyngeal swab or combined nasal swab plus throat swab (2 swabs in one tube transport medium) should be obtained.
+If a patient with pneumonia or other secondary infection is not intubated or undergoing bronchoscopy, then a combined nasal swab plus throat swab (two swabs in one tube transport medium) or nasopharyngeal swab should be obtained.

 Test Request Form

 - Use the SHL test request form generator, select the Viral and Bacterial PCR form, select your organization from the pick list below, and click submit to generate your customized test request form.